IKATS/IKATS/architecture.md

 - Hadoop distributed filesystem - HDFS
 - Apache Spark for the computing backend
-- OpenTSDB for the timeseries storage
+- OpenTSDB for the time series storage
 - HBase as the OpenTSDB database
 - PostgreSQL for the IKATS datamodel
 - Scikit-learn library